 In 2008, both of McCarthy’s statewide races won hard-fought victories.
 Despite dozens of attack ads from outside groups and a self-funding opponent, Republican Leader Mitch McConnell won a decisive victory for his fifth Senate term.
 And in Maine, Senator Susan Collins won with what both Stu Rothenberg and Chris Cillizza said was one of the best-run campaigns in the country.

 In 2005 and 2006, McCarthy created national TV ad campaigns supporting the confirmations of Supreme Court Chief Justice John Roberts and Justice Samuel Alito.
 McCarthy also created a multi-market statewide campaign for California Governor Arnold Schwarzenegger’s bipartisan “Let’s Rebuild California” bond initiatives, 1A-1E.
 All five of the bond propositions won.
+(Over his career, McCarthy has created media for 25 different ballot measures, winning 84% of them).

 In 2004, McCarthy produced the most widely acclaimed ad of the year – “Ashley’s Story,” for Progress for America Voter Fund, the largest conservative agenda 527.
 The ad was seen in 10 states and on national cable.
 More money was put behind “Ashley’s Story” (more than $16 million) than any other ad in American political history, and Advertising Age named “Ashley’s Story” one of the top ten ads of the year, the only political ad so honored.